jackpot-mab/arm-selector/README.md

 # arm-selector

-This component is responsible for applying the experiment's policy to select the right arm.
+- This component is responsible for applying the experiment's policy to select the right arm.
+- Made with gin and gin-swagger

 ![arm-selector diagram](diagrams/arm-selector.drawio.png)